Ravirrs/Ravirrs/README.md

 ### Hi there 👋

 - 🔭 I'm currently working on 5 projects to showcase my skills and get hired for dev roles.

+👺 I HATE MOSQUITOS.
+UNABLE TO GET RID OF THEM IN REAL LIFE.